 |

-Note: Students must monitor their personal CSAS dashboard, registered email, and the official DU admission website (www.admission.uod.ac.in) for all confirmed dates and updates.
+Note: Students must monitor their personal CSAS dashboard, registered email, and the official DU admission website (www.admission.uod.ac.in) for all the updates.

-Before registering on the DU CSAS portal 2026, students must ensure they meet the eligibility requirements as outlined in the official UG Bulletin of Information 2026-27.
+Before registering on the DU CSAS portal 2026, students must ensure they meet the following eligibility requirements.
 The basic eligibility criteria are as follows:

 Also Read: CUET Eligibility Criteria